SpeciesFileGroup/taxonpages/README.md

 # TaxonPages
 TaxonPages is a tool to serve taxon pages for TaxonWorks projects.

+## Status Warning
+TaxonPages software is in active development and changes are expected that will cause the early first-adopters' instances to require rebuilding by refreshing one's forked branch.
+A first _stable version_ is expected by Spring 2023.

 ## Usage

 1. Click on "Fork" button to create your own repository from this.